Explaining the differences in massive star models from various simulations: Comparing the models

 The ionization released by a stellar population in e.g. a cluster or galaxy is influenced by the contribution of the most massive stars \citep{Topping:2015}.
 As shown above however, these are the stars for which the simulations give the most diverse predictions.

-To demonstrate this effect, we calculate the ionizing radiation emitted by a simple stellar population, supposing a \citet{Salpeter:1955} initial mass function and a star-forming region of 10$^7$\Msun{} total mass -- which is aimed to represent either a typical starburst galaxy, or a young massive cluster in the Milky Way.
+To demonstrate this effect, we calculate the ionizing radiation emitted by a simple stellar population, supposing a \citet{Salpeter:1955} initial mass function with an upper mass of 120\Msun{} and a star-forming region of 10$^7$\Msun{} total mass -- which is aimed to represent either a typical starburst galaxy, or a young massive cluster in the Milky Way.
 In Table~\ref{tab:ion} we list the Lyman photon flux predicted by the individual stellar models analysed here.
+To simplify the population synthesis calculations, the table provides time averaged values, that is, the photon number flux emitted over the whole evolution is divided by the lifetime.
+This way the emission coming from the population is estimated by simply weighting the time averaged values by the initial mass function (i.e. without needing to follow the time evolution of the modelled cluster or galaxy).
+The results of these simple population syntheses are also reported in Tab.~\ref{tab:ion}.
 In the absence of spectral synthesis models computed for all five sets \citep[cf.][]{Wofford:2016}, we have opted to simply use black body estimation.
 To correct for optically thick winds, we follow the method explained in Chapter~4.5.1 of \citet[][which relies on \citealt{Langer:1989a}]{Szecsi:2016}.
-The results of the simple population syntheses based on all five sets are also reported in Tab.~\ref{tab:ion}.

-We find that, in terms of how much Lyman flux is emitted by a given synthetic population, the model predictions can differ as much as $\sim$15 percent between simulations.
+We find that, in terms of how much Lyman flux is emitted by a given synthetic population, the model predictions can differ as much as $\sim$18 percent between simulations.
 This supports earlier findings \citep[e.g.][]{Topping:2015} that relying on the ionizing properties of massive stars from evolutionary models should be done with caution.
 Indeed one should keep in mind that the behaviour of the most massive models, those that dominate the radiation profile of any star-forming region, is weighted with large uncertainties -- the source of which is the treatment of the Eddington limit, explained in Section~\ref{sec:edd_lum}.